-Hot dogs are an iconic American food eaten everywhere from ballgames to backyard grills.
-Because they come pre-cooked and contain lots of preservatives, you might assume they have a long shelf life, but do hot dogs go bad?
+Hot dogs are an iconic American food eaten everywhere, from ballgames to backyard barbecues.
+Because they come pre-cooked and contain many preservatives, you might assume they have a long shelf life.

-If your hot dogs come packaged with a use-by date, the USDA recommends sticking to that date.
-A best-by date, on the other hand, is a more general guideline, and hot dogs can stay good for up to two weeks beyond that date if stored correctly.
+If your hot dog’s original package has a Use-By date, the USDA recommends sticking to that date.
+On the other hand, a best-by date is a more general guideline, and hot dogs can stay good for up to two weeks beyond that date if stored correctly.

-Regardless is the hotdogs are comprised of pork, chicken, beef or blended meat products, they all have the same shelf life.
+Regardless of whether your pre-cooked hotdogs are made with pork, chicken, beef, or other blended meat products, they all have a similar shelf life.

 How Long Can Hot Dogs Sit Out?

 Like many perishable foods, hot dogs are vulnerable to bacterial growth when left at room temperature.

 This is especially concerning because hot dogs are often pre-cooked, making them a prime target for bacteria that thrive on cooked foods.

 The USDA defines the “Danger Zone” as temperatures between 40°F and 140°F. It’s the range where harmful bacteria grow most rapidly.
 Hot dogs left out in this temperature range can quickly become unsafe to eat.